Economy

 GDP – Nominal & EPS

-Nominal GDP and Earnings Per Share have a close and fundamental relationship.
+Nominal GDP and earnings per share (EPS) have a close and fundamental relationship.
 Nominal GDP is driven by the economic cycle, with real GDP providing core growth and the inflation rate adding a degree of variability over time.
 Earnings growth is driven by the business cycle, which revolves around the economic cycle with swings that have greater magnitude and frequency.
-The primary driver for the core baseline of earnings over time is nominal economic growth.
+The primary driver for the core baseline of earnings over time is nominal economic growth (yet GDP does not consistently drive EPS in the short-run).